Overview of Property Co-ownership in Singapore

 Business partner vs Business partner

 We acted for a local business partner who was a co-owner of a commercial property as tenants-in-common 50%-50%.
 The other business partner, a foreigner, refused to pay his share of the monthly loan repayment.
-When the tenant did not pay the rent and terminated the tenancy, the local business partner proposed his foreign business partner buy over his share.
+When the tenant did not pay the rent and terminated the tenancy, the local business partner proposed for his foreign business partner to buy over his share.
 This was rejected by the foreign co-owner.
-We are in the midst of applying to the High Court for the Court Order for Sale and reimbursement of housing loan repayments made on behalf of the other co-owner.

 How Our Legal Team Can Help

 In all our cases, our approach is to assess the status of ownership and study the available evidence of payments for housing loan and other liabilities for the property.
-This ensure that you understand the strengths of your case before you sue in court.
+This ensures that you understand the strengths of your case before you sue in court.
 This approach also helps us prepare your first written proposal to initiate negotiations.

 “Our lawyers have found that the more detailed and the more documentary evidence you have, the more persuasive your proposal will be.
 Additionally, if the matter proceeds to court, a well-structured and thorough proposal makes it easier for the Judge to understand your case and give you the Order for Sale on the terms you seek.”